 The impetus for this whole talk is that Hafez–who is currently teaching Greenfield 6th graders Arabic drumming–wanted to give his students a little background in Arab music and culture so that they could better appreciate what he is teaching them.
 So, Hafez did what any teacher would do in this situation: he recruited two virtuoso Arab musicians, who are also currently pursuing doctorates in the anthropology of music and ethnomusicology, to accompany him in describing Arab music and culture, as well as performing some traditional Arab music.
 You know, the usual routine in this situation.

 Hafez Kotain fielding questions from Greenfield students.

-And in an hour and half Hafez Kotain, Hanna Khoury, and Hicham Chami covered so much information.
+And in an hour and a half Hafez Kotain, Hanna Khoury, and Hicham Chami covered so much information.
 They began with a primer on their instruments (the violin, qanun, and dumbek) and how they are used in Arab music.
 For the record, the Greenfield students liked the qanun the most; Hicham was extremely happy.
 Then they traced the history of modern Arab music as the cultural center moved from the Ottoman empire (Morocco was independent during this time), to Egypt and Umm Kulthum, to Lebanon and Fairuz, while also giving a brief overview of maqamat, or Arab scales.
-Throughout this talk they played examples of the different genres of music, from ‘Aziza to Longa Shahnaz.
+Throughout this talk, they played examples of the different genres of music, from ‘Aziza to Longa Shahnaz.
 All of this was wonderful, especially the kids’ responsiveness, but nothing could prepare me for what happened during the finale.